-Overall, the Automated Investor offering from U.S. Bank is a solid robo.
+Overall, the Automated Investor offering from U.S. Bank is a solid robo advisory service.
 Clients can expect all of the classic offerings of a robo-advisor: asset allocation that is automatically rebalanced as needed, potential tax advantages through tax-loss harvesting, and a variety of ETFs.

-On top of it all, Automated Investor offers these accounts for clients for a reasonable $1,000 minimum investment and an account management fee of 0.24%, changed quarterly.
+On top of it all, Automated Investor offers these accounts for clients a $1,000 minimum investment and an account management fee of 0.24%, changed quarterly.

 Clients must also have existing accounts at U.S. Bank or U.S. Bancorp in order to open an Automated Investor account.
 While this may not be an issue for too many clients, some may not want to have additional accounts just to access these investment management services.